-Are you feeling uncomfortable sensations related to the Climate Change crisis?
+Are you feeling uncomfortable sensations related to the climate and ecological emergency?

 You are not alone...

 Our emotional reactions are understandable, we are naturally expressing grief and other uncomfortable feelings because we deeply care and love our natural world.
 You are invited to feel nurtured and supported as together we explore, learn and share methods for maintaining our wellbeing and building our resilience.
 What opportunities can we find together to enhance our lives?